robertosilvino/cookbook-php-fpm/README.md

 Platform
 --------

-* Debian, Ubuntu
+* Ubuntu
-* CentOS, Red Hat, Fedora
-* Amazon Linux

 Cookbooks
 ---------

 * apt (leverages apt_repository LWRP)
-* yum (leverages yum_repository LWRP)

-The `apt_repository` and `yum_repository` LWRPs are used from these cookbooks to create the proper repository entries so the php-fpm package downloaded and installed.
+The `apt_repository` LWRPs is used from these cookbooks to create the proper repository entries so the php-fpm package downloaded and installed.

 Description
 ==========